open-sauced/intro/07-types-of-contributions.md

-# Types of contributions
+# Types of Contributions

 In this chapter, we will discuss the non-coding and coding types of contributions involved with open source projects.

-## Non-Coding Type Of Contributions
+## Non-Coding Type of Contributions

 Non-coding contributions do not involve writing or modifying code.
 Non-coding contributions are essential for the sustainability and growth of open source projects.
 They allow individuals with a variety of skills and backgrounds to participate and make meaningful contributions to the software and the community.